Armed Trump supporters at Florida polling site were off-duty guards and had not been hired, officials say

 “The officer just had on their gear from leaving work and that was taken out of context,” the company said.

 Under Florida law, it is illegal to solicit voters within 150 feet of a polling site.
 It also is illegal to be armed within that perimeter.
-Thurston said that on Wednesday evening sheriff’s deputies confirmed that the guards were legally armed and did not ask them to leave.
+Thurston said that on Wednesday evening, sheriff’s deputies confirmed that the guards were legally armed and did not ask them to leave.

 Some Pinellas County residents who cast their votes Wednesday said they were rattled by the presence of armed people outside the polling site.